alexwlchan/alexwlchan.net/src/_articles/2025/2025-02-08-bagit-errors.md

 ---
-layout: post
+layout: article
 date: 2025-02-08 10:04:12 +00:00
 title: Unexpected errors in the BagIt area
 summary: |
   Exploring the many ways a BagIt bag can be invalid, and how you might want to build a process for validating bags to ensure the quality of your digital archive.
-tags:
-  - bagit
-  - digital preservation
+topic: Digital preservation
 index:
   feature: true
 colors:
   index_light: "#8b623b"
   index_dark:  "#f0d0af"
-old_syntax_highlighting: true
 ---
 Last week, James Truitt asked a question on Mastodon: